aklaswad/aclii/README.md

 I know you have aliases which you wrote into `~/.*shrc` but never invoked, and completely forgot how to use them.
 How many dead aliases do you have? aclii launcher can manage those items in single yaml file, with documentation and auto-completion, by just putting personal launcher, since you can write oneliners and scripts in aclii.yml and aclii can run them, like GH actions.

-# Limitations / ToDos
+# Limitations / Missing features / ToDos

-- Documentation
-- Installer
+- **Documentation**
+  - How to use aclii cli
+  - how to write yaml file
+- Runtime Dependency to `jq`, it should be removed if possible
+- Completion file auto installer
 - Only bash is suppported / Need to support other environment
 - Bootstrap / Scatfold to create new aclii project
+- Help format
+- Auto completion format
+- short option support

 ## Future Features